 If everyone had been helped to build true self-esteem from childhood (where self-esteem develops), there would have been no need for this entire series.
 There’ll be no contention between having high or low self-esteem.
 Everyone will just see themselves as they are and life would have been more beautiful.
 Anyway, it is not so and we are here already.

-1. Understand the overall program of life and be convicted of it
+1. Understand the overall program of life and be convinced of it

 Those are just minute aspects of life as a whole.
-As I will explain in the next of this series, your value should be judged based on your importance to the overall program of life, not just with regards to a single role.
-But how can you know your importance to that program if you don’t understand the program itself?
+Your value should be judged based on your importance to the overall program of life, not just with regards to a single role.

-But know that any self-esteem that is built on anything else is not your true self-esteem because you aren’t valuable at all if you aren’t valuable to life.
-Also, you are valuable no matter what anyone thinks as long as you have are valuable to life.
+Also know that any self-esteem that is built on anything else is not your true self-esteem because you aren’t valuable at all if you aren’t valuable to life.
+Also, you are valuable no matter what anyone thinks as long as you are valuable to the essence of life.

 2. Understand your significance to that program through your personal purpose